loftwah/linux-for-pirates/README.md

 [Material Design](https://m3.material.io)

 Material Design is a design system that was developed by Google to create a consistent user experience across all of its products.
 Material Design is often used by UX designers to create user interfaces that are easy to use and that meet the needs of users.

-#### DevOps

-In the realm of software development and delivery, there are four key roles that play important roles in improving efficiency and effectiveness: DevOps, DevSecOps, GitOps, and platform engineering.

-DevOps is the practice of integrating development and operations to improve the efficiency and effectiveness of software development and delivery.
-To get started with DevOps, it is important to understand the principles of DevOps, choose the right tools, automate processes, collaborate with your team, and monitor and measure performance.

-##### DevSecOps

-DevSecOps is the practice of integrating security into the software development and delivery process.
-DevSecOps professionals work on tasks such as integrating security into the software development and delivery process and collaborating with other teams to ensure that security is integrated into the process.

-##### GitOps

-GitOps is the practice of using Git as the source of truth for your infrastructure.
-GitOps professionals work on tasks such as using Git as the source of truth for your infrastructure and collaborating with other teams to ensure that Git is used as the source of truth.

 #### Developer Advocacy and Developer Relations